Maximizing Results: Carb Cycling and Intermittent Fasting

 What is carb cycling?

-Carb cycling is a dietary approach where individuals alternate between high and low carbohydrate intake on different days.
-This method is often used by athletes and bodybuilders to optimize performance and body composition.
+Carb cycling is a dietary approach where individuals alternate between higher and lower carbohydrate intakes, often planning the higher-carb days around intense exercise.
+Although used by athletes to try to optimize performance and recovery, its benefits for the general population still require more rigorous research.

 What is intermittent fasting?